 How the 2020 Election Could Affect Employment and Hiring Processes

 Presidential elections capture the attention of business leaders and decision makers just as they do the hearts and minds of individual voters.
-With a new or re-elected US president comes new policy decisions that will undoubtedly have implications for business.
+With a new or re-elected U.S. president comes new policy decisions and new implications for business.
 The impact is even deeper if the president’s party also captures (or loses) more seats in Congress.

-Conversely, if the economy continues to be strong, as is the case going into 2020, companies are likely to continue hiring.
-This is certainly good news for candidates because there will continue to be a strong supply of jobs, but it also means companies will need to continue competing heavily for talent.
-Companies that want to attract a greater share of available talent will need to employ strategies that provide candidates with an easier, streamlined, and time-efficient recruiting and hiring process.
+As the economy rebounds, hiring will continue across many industries, and it will remain critical for companies to compete for talent effectively.
+Companies wanting to attract a greater share of available talent will need to employ strategies to provide candidates with an easier, streamlined, and time-efficient recruiting and hiring process.
 Some of the solutions organizations will need to consider to boost talent acquisition competitiveness include:

-- Shorter application and interview processes—streamlined interview processes and short applications that are easy to complete will keep candidates engaged.
+- Shorter application and interview processes: Streamlined interview processes and short, easy to complete applications will keep candidates engaged.

 The candidate experience is already important, but it will become more important in an economy in which companies need to compete more for talent.
 Because election outcomes will impact the economy, they will also impact the degree to which the candidate experience will be more or less of a competitive differentiator for companies.

 A strong economy will drive companies to further refine and improve the candidate experience in order to attract the highest-quality candidates possible.
-Because the candidate experience spans from the point of initial contact with a candidate all the way to eventual hiring, there are many actions that can deliver a better experience for candidates.
+Because the candidate experience spans from the point of initial contact with a candidate all the way to eventual hiring, many employer actions can deliver a better experience for candidates.
 Some examples include:

 Laws regulating such things as overtime, paid time off, and salary history bans can be influenced by post-election policy changes.
 Policies deemed more “employer-friendly” may lighten the regulatory burden on employers and make it easier to hire, whereas other policies may focus more on worker protections, privacy issues, and increased employee flexibility.